If you are planning a trip to Victoria in February 2023, then you’ve probably got questions like:

 Seafood & Herbs

 If you appreciate Mother Nature, then a trip to Tofino and Pacific Rim National Park should be on your list.
 It is about a 4-5 hour road trip from Victoria (although you could fly in a fraction of the time with Tofino Air) and the extraordinary scenery alone is well worth it.
 It is the final month of storm watching season on the wild, west coast where visitors from across the planet marvel at the dramatic skies and crashing waves of a raging Pacific Ocean.
-A favourite place to stay while in the area is the Wickaninnish Inn.
+Find tickets to some of our favourite things to do in Tofino here.

 Festivals and Events include: